nomadtechiemike/BackpackBlog/README.md

 5. We use the user's name for a slug to display their profile.

 ```
-use Cviebrock\EloquentSluggable\Sluggable; // This..
+use Cviebrock\EloquentSluggable\Sluggable;
-use Cviebrock\EloquentSluggable\SluggableScopeHelpers; // And this.
+use Cviebrock\EloquentSluggable\SluggableScopeHelpers;

 class User extends Authenticatable
 {
-    use Sluggable, SluggableScopeHelpers; // finally this..
+    use Sluggable, SluggableScopeHelpers;

     /**
      * Return the sluggable configuration array for this model.